mnkykm/mne-minkyu/README.md

     * `xx_results_zzdecim/_average/` will be created also and the average data across subjects are stored.

 5. Run __mk_make_topomap.py__
-    * Topomaps of patterns and filters will be created per analysis per subject
+    * Topomaps of patterns and filters will be created per analysis per subject.
-    * Topomaps of average across subjects will be created in `xx_results_zzdecim/_average/`
+    * Topomaps of average across subjects will be created in `xx_results_zzdecim/_average/`.

 6. Run __mk_plot_decoding.py__
     * This will create `xx_plots_zzdecim/` with no sub-directory.